 What many do not know when discovering sleep abnormalities is the psychological side of sleep.
 Many think it is snoring or staying up too late, but it actually commonly stems from something deeper.
 At Alaska Sleep Clinic, we are fortunate to have Dr. Angie Randazzo on staff who for more than 25 years has treated all types of sleep disorders, including insomnia, delayed sleep phase, sleep apnea, shift work and daytime fatigue/sleepiness, using behavioral techniques.

-Dr. Randazzo's primary research interests include insomnia, clinical pharmacology, sleep deprivation and the relationship of sleep and behavior.
+Dr. Randazzo's primary research interests include insomnia, clinical pharmacology, sleep deprivation, and the relationship between sleep and behavior.
 Specifically, “insomnia is a common sleep disorder that can make it hard to fall asleep, hard to stay asleep, or cause you to wake up too early and not be able to get back to sleep.”

 Behavioral interventions target behaviors and thinking that maintain or worsen sleep disturbances, and the techniques teach patients self-management skills to improve their sleep and resume healthy, normal sleep.

 When lying awake at night, a lot of thoughts rush through the mind and can disrupt your chance to sleep.
 And when piling up night after night, insomnia sets in quickly.
 CBT can help control or eliminate these negative thoughts or worries.
 With the practice of good sleep habits and avoiding patterned behaviors, certain techniques can be valuable in treating insomnia.

 Practices most common with CBT are with the following methods:

 2. Simple Meditation